 - Receive the offender’s vow to end the relationship, refuse to visit, refuse to see you, cut you out of the family or friend group

-In the end, all you can do is explain your position and hope for a good result.
-If it makes sense in your situation, you may have to repeat the conversation if you think you’re getting somewhere.
-Remember that you can only control what you do, think and say.
-The offender will either listen or not but don’t try to manipulate or control them.
+In the end, your job is to explain your position and hope for a good result.
+You can only control what you do, think and say.
+The offender will either listen or not, but don’t try to manipulate or control them.
 It won’t work.
-You must decide what you are going to do depending on how they ultimately respond, what they say and what they do.
-Their efforts to listen may not be perfect but if they’re trying, that may be enough.
-You decide.
+Plan what you are going to say and do depending on how they ultimately respond.
+Their efforts to listen may not be perfect but if they’re trying, that might foreshadow better things.

 The reality of abusive relationships

 There are times when the relationship itself is abusive enough to warrant ending it over certain boundary violations.
-It is also possible that a relationship ending may not be resolved to our satisfaction – that the offender may never accept responsibility for their hurtful conduct.
-You can’t control that and may have to accept this reality.
-Again, a therapist can help you resolve your feelings and get closure without the acceptance of the other party.
+It is also possible that the offender may never accept responsibility for their hurtful conduct.
+You may have to accept this reality.
+A therapist can help you resolve your feelings when you get an unsatisfying result that appears to be permanent.

 Feel free to reach out for support via the contact us page

-© Copyright by Suzanne Benoit, LCSW, CCTP 2022 all rights reserved Edited by: J.P.
-Benoit
+© Copyright Benoit Consulting, LLC 2022 all rights reserved